carpentries/lesson-development-training/episodes/11-exercises.md

 working memory is quicker to access but can only hold a limited number of items at a time.
 For instructors, the goal is to help learners move the new things they've learned from working memory into long-term memory.
-One of the ways lesson developers, can aid in this process is through exercises.
+One of the ways lesson developers can aid in this process is through exercises.
 In addition to providing formative assessments for instructors, exercises help move new skills and concepts into long-term memory by providing learners an opportunity to practice what was recently learned.